ansys/pystk/doc/source/api/ansys/stk/core/vgt/IAnalysisWorkbenchContext.rst

 IAnalysisWorkbenchContext
 =========================

-.. py:class:: IAnalysisWorkbenchContext
+.. py:class:: ansys.stk.core.vgt.IAnalysisWorkbenchContext

    object

    The interface represents a context associated with a VGT component.
 All VGT components are associated with a valid context.
 A context can represent a VGT instance or a VGT template.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IAnalysisWorkbenchContext

 Overview
 --------